 LEARN HOW TO COMPOST

 Are you a Teacher, Community Gardener, Landscaper, Camp Director, or Community Group Member interested in composting?
-The NYC Compost Project on Staten Island can provide your class, staff, or group with a comprehensive, engaging and rewarding workshop on composting.
+NYC Compost Project hosted by Snug Harbor Cultural Center & Botanical Garden can provide your class, staff, or group with a comprehensive, engaging and rewarding workshop on composting.
 Our workshops are uniquely tailored for you and your audience.
 Classes can be provided at Snug Harbor or we can visit you.

 There is a $25 fee for group workshops (maximum # of participants is 25).
 You can also host a workshop open to the public, the fee for a public workshops is $5 per participant.
 Fees are used to cover the costs of demonstrational materials and informational handouts.

 For more information and to arrange a workshop please email us at email@example.com or call 718-425-3557.

 This comprehensive train-the-trainer course is designed to promote the practice of composting in homes, schools, and community gardens on Staten Island.
 The program is held at Snug Harbor Cultural Center & Botanical Garden in the spring and consists of seven Thursday evening classes, two off-site field trips, and 30 hours of Staten Island based volunteer outreach service in compost education and promotion.
 Course material fee is $40; limited scholarships are available.
 Visit the Master Composter Certificate course page to apply and obtain details.

 Sunday, November 10, 1:00 PM to 3:00 PM

 Sunday, November 24, 1:00 PM to 3:00 PM

 Sunday, December 08, 1:00 PM to 3:00 PM